BlockchainHB/leo/README.md

 ╚══════╝╚══════╝ ╚═════╝
 ```

-**Leo** is a multi-agent blog writing system.
+**Leo** is a terminal bases content agent.
 One command researches your topic, analyzes competitors, writes SEO-optimized content, generates images, and publishes to your CMS.

 ```bash
 npm install -g @anthropic/leo